Terpenes and Cannabis: What Medical Marijuana Patients Should Know

 This terpene, which has a spicy, woody, peppery scent, is also found in black pepper and cinnamon.
 Studies indicate that this one small terpene is capable of performing the big job of treating anxiety, depression, and inflammation.
 Caryophyllene is found in such strains as Super Silver Haze, Skywalker, and Rock Star.

-β Caryophyllene is the only terpene known to interact with the body’s endocannabinoid system as if it was a cannabinoid using the CB2 receptor, which has anti-anxiety effects and anti-inflammatory properties.
+β Caryophyllene is the only cannabinoid terpene known to interact with the body’s endocannabinoid system as if it was a cannabinoid using the CB2 receptor, which has anti-anxiety effects and anti-inflammatory properties.

 Alpha-Pinene: Great for Alzheimer’s pt, Memory impairment, Anti-inflammatory

-Limonene: Second most abundant terpene in cannabis
+Limonene: Second most abundant cannabinoid terpene

 Limonene smells citrusy and is found in — you guessed it — citrus!
 It also vaporizes low, at 350 °F, and is associated with anti-anxiety effects, along with some anti-depressant effects.
 It’s also used for its anti-inflammation properties.
 It’s the second most abundant terpene found in cannabis; limonene can also be found in various citrus fruits and is responsible for the citrusy smell.
 Limonene can also help to bust stress and enhance mood.